 Material Jetting.
 Material jetting is comparable to common inkjet printing.
 Droplets of photopolymer material are jetted in progressive layers onto a build platform and cured using heat or ultraviolet (UV) light.
 This process has the capability of generating very fine detail and provides the added benefit of being able to deposit multiple materials in the same part.
 Thus, a part could be made with both a rigid plastic and a flexible plastic in a single manufacturing step.
 Material jetting is limited to plastics.

 Material Extrusion.
-Material extrusion uses rolls of material filament that is drawn through a nozzle, where it is heated, and deposited to build layers that form the product.
+Material extrusion uses rolls of material filament that are drawn through a nozzle.
+The filament is heated and deposited to build layers that form the product.
 The nozzle moves back and forth and deposits material where needed.
 The platform lowers to allow new layers to be added.